moritzdietz/pi-syncscript/README.md

 ### Does BiTorrent Inc. host an official repository?
 Yes, they do.
 They have been working on it for a while and now they have finally published a blog post telling users that they can use their official repository.
 Make sure to check out their blogpost [here](http://blog.getsync.com/2016/02/18/official-linux-packages-for-sync-now-available).

-## //There are some issues with Raspbian Jessie.. will update work towards solution//

 ### What will this script do?

 This script will do the following things when you run it: